 - RED 113 Basic Reading Techniques.
 Individualized programs for improvement in word analysis, reading fluency, comprehension, and vocabulary.
 Two class hours plus one hour in the lab required each week.
 Required of students with eleven or below in Social Studies on ACT.
-Fall, Winter. - RED 122 Advanced Reading Techniques.
+Fall, Winter. - RED 123 Reading Techniques.
+A continuation of RED 113 for students who have increased their reading levels but need additional work.
+Prerequisite: RED 113 and recommendation of instructor.
+Winter. - RED 122 Advanced Reading Techniques.
 Seven-week course emphasizing reading for study purposes, critical reading, and vocabulary building.
-Three hours classwork plus a fourth hour in the lab required each week.
-Offered twice a semester.
-Recommended of students with 12-16 in Social Studies on ACT.
-Winter. - RED 131 Efficient Reading.
-Seven-week course emphasizing the development of a flexible reading rate, skimming and scanning, and adjustment of rate to purpose.
-Graded Pass/Fail.
+On Demand. - RED 131 Efficient Reading.
+Seven-week course for development of flexible reading rate, skimming and scanning, and adjustment of rate to purpose.
+Pass/Fail.
 On Demand.

-SECRETARIAL SCIENCE
+·SECRETARIAL SCIENCE

 - SES 103 Typing I (Beginning).
 Basic skill development in the operation by touch of a computer or typewriter keyboard and a ten-key calculator pad.
 For those with no previous experience in typewriting.
 Includes preparation of letters, tables, and reports.
 Fall. - SES 113 Typing II (Intermediate).
-Increased skill development in the techniques of typewriting, and the application of this skill to the practical problems in letter styles, manuscripts, rough drafts, tabulations, multiple carbons, and business forms.
+Increased skill development and application of practical problems in letter styles, manuscripts, rough drafts, tabulations, multiple carbons, and business forms.
 Prerequisite: SES 103 or equivalent.
 Fall. - SES 123 Typing III (Advanced).
-Develops sustained typewriting power for occupational competence.
-Stresses quantity and quality production of all types of business communication.
+A continuation of SES 113.
 Prerequisite: SES 113.
-Winter. - SES 133 Shorthand I (Beginning).
+Winter 1984. - SES 133 Shorthand I (Beginning).
 For students with no previous instruction in shorthand.
 Complete theory of Gregg Shorthand presented.
 Emphasis on the correct technique of reading and writing shorthand accurately and fluently.
-Automatization of brief forms and dictation on practical material.
-Fall. - SES 143 Shorthand II (Intermediate).
+Automatization of brief forms and dictation.
+Winter. - SES 143 Shorthand II (Intermediate).
 Emphasis on speed and vocabulary building and the development of skill in taking new dictation.
 Accurate transcription from shorthand notes.
 Prerequisite: SES 133 and SES 113.
-Winter.
+Fall 1985.